-This page describes a new book project for 2020-21.
-This is a book for a different audience than my other current work, embedded in theory and policy rather than speaking directly to a wider readership.
+This page describes a new book project for 2021 onward.
+This is a book for a different audience than the other work on this iste, embedded in theory and policy rather than speaking directly to a wider readership.
 I’ve decided, however, to outline its content in detail here, because the more feedback, responses, and suggestions (for alterations to the framework, or for things I ought to read!)
 I can gather the better.
 Please feel free to get in touch at firstname.lastname@example.org or on twitter: @david_gange.

 Being Littoral: Rethinking Atlantic Britain and Ireland

 Being Littoral proposes a radical new vision of British and Irish history by viewing past and present from the perspectives of communities whose experience has diverged wildly from the urban centres through which the island group is usually understood.
 These are the communities of Atlantic coastlines – Shaetlan, Scots, Gaelic, Irish and Welsh – whose existence has been defined by proximity to ocean and semi-detachment from terrestrial networks of cities, roads and rail.

 The book’s primary purpose is to explore the strategies these regions’ activists, scholars, artists and community groups have taken, and can take in future, to challenge narratives that claim to speak for Britain and Ireland but in fact take urban and inland perspectives for granted.
 Drawing on local archives, print media and oral histories, the voices of these communities are placed front and centre throughout.
 One purpose of giving explicit statements of these strategies, in the voices of those who have made them, is to increase possibilities for their future development and expansion.